oliverhaas/django-components/docs/concepts/fundamentals/rendering_components.md

 )
 ```

-## Nesting components
+## Components as input

+django_components makes it possible to compose components in a "React-like" way,
-You can nest components by rendering one component and using its output as input to another:
+where you can render one component and use its output as input to another component:

 ```python
 from django.utils.safestring import mark_safe